HamzaHassanain/personal-blog-backend/README.md

 DEV=TRUE -> To enable the debugger
 ```

-After this make sure you are in the directory of the application and in the termnial run:
+After this make sure you are in the directory of the application and in the terminal run:

 ```
 npm run dev
 ```

-### To remove uploading to cloudinary do the following:
+### To remove uploading to Cloudinary do the following:

 Got to <strong> middlewares/fileUpload.mjs </strong>
 Change: